-Grade level: 9,10 Period per Cycle: 6 Credits: 1 Arts and Humanities or Elective Credit Length of Course: 90 days
+Grade level: 9,10 Credits: 1 Arts and Humanities or Elective Credit Career Pathways: Arts and Communication Periods per Cycle: 6 Length of Course: 90 days Standard G.P.

 Choir I is open to all students in grades 9 and 10 who have an interest in developing their vocal skills.
 In this class, students are introduced to choral repertoire from different time periods and in different languages.
 Students in choir develop vocal techniques and musicianship skills.
 They also learn to recognize and utilize terminology in choral music.
 Students interested in both band and choir should see the information in the "Wind Ensemble/Choir" courses.